donhinkelman/moodle-block_sharing_cart/README.md

 ----------
 * 3.8, release 10   2020.05.18
     * Added fix for duplicate entry in database, when two created a section in the same second.
 This was a random error and is NOT confirmed fixed.
 A log table is added to the plugin is an exception is thown in the REST api (block_sharing_cart_log).
-    * added a loading-spinner when you copy an item from the block to the course *
+    * Added a loading-spinner when you copy an item from the block to the course
+    * Fixes bug on admin setting which may change the setting name.
 * 3.8, release 9    2020.05.14
     * Limited sharing cart icon on sections, only to be added once when inplaceeditable.
 * 3.8, release 8    2020.04.29